The advance could accelerate engineers’ design process by eliminating the need to solve complex equations.

 University of StuttgartB.S. eq., Process and Chemical Engineering

-His recent research has resulted in a new paradigm for the analysis of bio-inspired materials and structures to devise novel biomaterial platforms, and using a mathematical categorization approach that connects insights from disparate fields such as materials, structures to music and language using graph methods.
+Prof. Buehler has authored more than 500 peer-reviewed publications (H-index=103), which have been cited more than 38,000 times, and authored two monographs (as well as several edited books).
+He has given more than 400 invited/keynote/plenary talks around the world, and given several highly-praised TED talks.
+His technical innovations have resulted in several patents.
+Buehler’s recent research has resulted in a new paradigm for the analysis of bio-inspired materials and structures to devise new biomaterial platforms, and using a mathematical categorization approach that connects insights from disparate fields such as materials, structures to music and language.
 His work also includes the introduction of AI methods in materials modeling and design, especially fracture mechanics, featuring a novel perspective to connect datasets form experiment and simulation to develop multiscale models.
-He has applied these methods to wide ranging areas of application including protein folding and mechanical features of protein materials, deformation and fracture, as well as deep learning based composite design.
-In recent work he has further coupled the de novo design methods with additive manufacturing approaches.
+He has applied these methods to wide ranging areas of application including protein folding, fracture, and composite design, and coupled the de novo design methods with additive manufacturing approaches.
 He is well-known for his research on mechanically relevant proteins, especially silk, elastin, intermediate filaments, and collagen.

 He is the Editor in Chief of the Journal of the Mechanical Behavior of Biomedical Materials (since his inaugural appointment, the impact factor increased from 2.876 to 4.042).
 He was recently elected as the inaugural Section Editor of MRS Bulletin Impact by the Materials Research Society, and is active on the editorial board of many other top-ranked peer-reviewed journals, such as APL Machine Learning, Extreme Mechanics Letters, Biophysical Journal, and Computational Materials Science.